VienDinhCom/supermemo/README.md

 I work remotely, so improving my English is a constant challenge.
 I needed a way to expand my vocabulary and actually remember it.

 That’s when I found the SuperMemo algorithm.
 It made sense.
 Spaced repetition helps lock words into long-term memory.
-So, I built a JavaScript library from the original Delphi code.
+So, I built this JavaScript/TypeScript library from the original Delphi code.

 Then, I took it further—created a side project using React.js, Next.js and Hasura GraphQL.
 I used it to practice common words.
 Over time, I memorized more than 10,000 words.
 It worked.